 - Drupal – similar to WordPress, Drupal is very flexible.
 There is a lot of functionality out of the box, and plenty of plugins available to get it to bend the way you want it to.

 - OpenCart – another popular e-commerce platform.
 This is favoured a lot by those who are cost-conscious, as it can give them a lot of flexibility with the right developer.

 - Custom – this comes in various forms.
 For Bravesight, we have Pages, our CMS and integrated eCommerce Platform.
 It’s very flexible and intended for larger e-commerce sites with integrations to back-office systems.
 These options always provide vendor lock-in, but this is often not a problem as the work the vendor does with clients often requires a lot of domain knowledge and clients don’t move often (or at all).
 We’ve got e-commerce clients from 20 years ago, and they’ve evolved over time as we have.

 We build many sites using Pages, as we focus that on larger B2B configurations where e-commerce is more about making things easier for customers to order, and to speed up order shipments.
 For off-the-shelf solutions, we are most familiar with WordPress and WooCommerce.

-WooCommerce is a great product with plenty of add-ons available to extend it’s functionality quickly.
-Often there are annual licenses for plugins, but they minimise the amount of development needed but give more flexibility when things need to be customised to meet your exact needs.
+WooCommerce is a great product with plenty of add-ons available to extend its functionality quickly.
+Often there are annual licenses for plugins, but they minimize the amount of development needed but give more flexibility when things need to be customized to meet your exact needs.